niftynei/HSFacesAndroid/README.md

 ### Bug reports

-Should be filed as Issues on the Github page for this project.
+Thanks for filing a bug.
+Any issues that you have should be filed in the Issues section of the Github project.

 # Onward and upward
-## Current work in progress
-- [x] Massive refactoring and look and feel project to make app easier to use and more delightful
-- [x] Moving over from a local database model populated via a scrape to a local database model populated via the API.

 ## Proposed future work
 - [ ] Keep list of common nicknames
 - [ ] Integration with phone contacts
-- [ ] Ability to message a Hacker Schooler from the app -- Requires exposing phone numbers via API

 # Getting the app up and running

 ## How to build
 1. Install [Android Studio](https://developer.android.com/sdk/installing/studio.html).
-Currently builds and runs on Android Studio version 0.8.2.
+Currently builds and runs on Android Studio version 0.8.8.
 2. In Android Studio use the SDK Manager (button in toolbar or in menu under Tools -> Android) to install Android Support Repository, Google Repository (in Extras) and sources for API 18 (or one supported by your device).
 You'll also need the build tools v20.
 3. Open (not import) the project in Android Studio
 4. Copy over local.properties.sample to local.properties, edit if you installed Android Studio in a different location